Friday, October 7, 1977

 Saturday, April 8, 1978

-Elisabeth was in my room and saw my wallet lying on my table.
-She picked it up and saw the picture of my dad.
-She wanted to know who the man was and why I always carried this picture.
-Mom had told me I was never to tell Elisabeth that we had different dads.
+Mom had told me I was never to tell Elisabeth that we have different dads.
 Elisabeth had caught me off-guard, so I said, “It’s Dad.”
 She responded, “What do you mean, Dad?
-He looks nothing like dad!”
-I didn’t know what to do because I didn’t want Mom to get upset with me.
+He looks nothing like Dad!”
+I didn’t know what to do because I didn’t want Mom to get mad at me.
 I said, “Yes, it does!
 He was just really young in this picture.
 It was taken before his hair had fallen out.”
 Elisabeth looked at me as if I was nuts, but to my relief, she didn’t question me any further.

 Friday, May 19, 1978